 Who should use it:

-While Indeed’s salary comparison tool is free to use, you have to pay for its other solutions like sponsored job listings (budgets start at $5 per day or $150 per month) and resume searches ($120 or $300 per month).
+While Indeed’s salary comparison tool is free to use, you have to pay for its other solutions, like sponsored job listings (budgets start at $5 per day or $150 per month) and resume searches ($120 or $400 per month).
 However, posting jobs on its platform comes at no cost.

-- Robust salary range data: Indeed has a down-drop button that lets you view salaries on a daily, weekly, monthly, and annual basis.
+- Salary satisfaction ratings and pay range data: Indeed has a down-drop button that lets you view salaries on a daily, weekly, monthly, and annual basis.
 Data about the average hourly or salary pay for a specific job title is available, including the pay range for that job title.
 It also lets you see the salary satisfaction ratings for a position, providing you insight into how competitive your salary range might be.
 However, Indeed lacks the bonus amounts that many of the providers on our list (except ZipRecruiter and the BLS) have.

 Pros